joelimgu/brute_force_prime_search/README.md

 This exercise lacks mostly async rust, multithreading and most importantly rust all powerful enums.

 It is the continuation of the conference given as an introduction to the Rust language.
-YOu can find the presentation in my website: [Presentation](https://joelimgu.github.io/posts/21/11/2021/formation-rust-CR);
+You can find the presentation in my website: [Presentation](https://joelimgu.github.io/posts/21/11/2021/formation-rust-CR);

 ### Contributing